 - Beat together the oil and sugar with a handheld mixer or in a stand mixer or with a whisk for about two minutes.

-- Add the soymilk mixture and beat until just mixed.
+- Add the nondairy milk and beat until just mixed.

 - Add the mashed bananas and beat in.
-Make sure there are no big lumps remaining.
+Make sure there are no big lumps.

-- Add the flour to the banana-soymilk-oil mixture in 2 batches, beating in after each addition until the mixture is smooth.
-Do not overbeat, though.
+- Add the flour to the sugar-banana mixture in two batches, mixing well after each addition until the mixture is smooth.
+Don't overdo it.

 - Line the bottom of two 9-inch cake pans with parchment or wax paper.
 Oil and flour the pans.